EcoMall

 History & Service

-We purchased the system in July of 1994.
-We were officially hooked up to thegrid on March 20, 1995.
+We purchased the system.
+We were officially hooked up to the grid.
 Over the past four and a half years, we have only had afew problems.
 The lower alternator bearing needed to be replaced once.
 And theelectronics have needed minor adjustments.

 Monthly Data